fabioformosa/quartz-manager/README.md

 Checkout the **develop branch** to take a look at the sourcecode of the incoming release.

 ## HOW-TO CONTRIBUTE

 For tech details, how-to run locally the project and how-to contribute, reach out this other [README.md](https://github.com/fabioformosa/quartz-manager/blob/develop/quartz-manager-parent/README.md)

+## ❤️ SUPPORT THE PROJECT ❤️

+Sometimes it's a matter of a kind action.
+You can support Quartz Manager and its continuous improvement turning on a github star on this project ⭐